- Home

 ► Know your Student ID number (X number)

-Your student I.D. number can be found in the online student application portal.
-You will need this number to use the University Information System (UIS).
+Your student I.D. number can be found in your acceptance letter, or in the online student application portal, and will be used during the Student Information System Account set-up process.

 ► Pay your Seat Deposit